speakeasyjs/speakeasy/README.md

 **Kind**: function

-**Throws**: Error if a given token is not a number, or if the number of digits in a token does not match the number of digits specified (i.e. if digits is not specified and the token is not 6 digits, or if digits is specified and the token digits does not equal the specified digits.)

 **Returns**: <code>Object</code> - On success, returns an object with the counter difference between the client and the server as the `delta` property (i.e.
   `{ delta: 0 }`).